hyperledger/indy-hipe/text/maintainer-procedures/README.md

     - Follow TDD, write tests first, then the code
     - Have Unit tests where possible/necessary
 - Document your code
-    - Documentation is important, code simply doesnt excist untill its documented.
+    - Documentation is important; code simply doesn't exist until its documented.
 Indy projects generate documentation from inline comments.
 Please make sure to document all contributions following each projects CODING-CONVENTIONS outlining this process.
 - Respect other stylistic and design choices until you build street cred
 - Understand your projects licenses: don’t contribute anything encumbered by copyright or patent issues.
 - Communicate proactively and pragmatically.